VIN-EET-TEC/Python-Projects/Extracting Stock Data Using Python Library/README.md

 **A stock (also known as equity) is a security that represents the ownership of a fraction of a corporation.
 This entitles the owner of the stock to a proportion of the corporation's assets and profits equal to how much stock they own.
 Units of stock are called "shares".**

+## Features

+- Fetch historical stock data
+- Process and visualize stock market trends
+- Utilize Python libraries such as pandas, yfinance, and matplotlib
+- Includes details on tools, techniques, and their impact

 ## Tools & Techniques

 - **Pandas :** Data manipulation and analysis
 - **YFinance :** Fetching stock market data
 - **Matplotlib :** Data visualization
 - **Jupyter Notebook :** Interactive code execution

 ## Using the yfinance Library to Extract Stock Data